In The Coney Island Void

 The latest podcast episode, and a few additional thoughts on Coney Island Auto Parts

-A new episode of the Divided Argument, Counter-Counter-Counter Designations, went up on Thursday:
+A new episode of the Divided Argument podcast, Counter-Counter-Counter Designations, went up on Thursday:

 Will and Dan record a rare live show in an unusual venue: the Salamander Resort in Middleburg, Virginia, at the annual attorney retreat for trial boutique Wilkinson Stekloff.
 Dan teaches Will some of the new lingo he’s learned from the firm’s trial experts before a deep dive into civil procedure.
 First, we dig into the recently argued Coney Island Auto Parts Unlimited v.
 Burton, which presents a seemingly easy legal question and harder questions about SCOTUS advocacy and ethics.
 Then we look back at last Term’s LabCorp v.
 Davis, which the Court DIG’d but which raises some fundamental questions about class action litigation that the Court is likely to revisit down the road.